 Paper or App?

 This is really a matter of personal preference- and to tell you the truth- at different times I find myself gravitating towards different systems.
-Right now I have my master to-do list on paper, and I am using this weekly to do list planner to manage my daily to-do list.
+Right now I have my master to-do list on paper, and I am using this weekly to do list planner This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. to manage my daily to-do list.
 (I absolutely love this weekly planner that is sold as a tear-off pad.
 I love using the bottom section to set my intentions for the week, and then having a column for each day to plan what I want to accomplish to support those weekly goals).

 This is a good place to keep a master to-do list as well as set up recurring weekly reminders- for things such as “water the plants” and “give the dog his monthly meds”- things that I honestly forget to do unless it is on my calendar!